Cirkit Designer Logo

 How to Use the ACS712 in a Circuit

-2. Current Measurement: Pass the current-carrying conductor through the IP+ and IP- terminals.
-Ensure the current does not exceed the sensor's rated range.
+2. Connect the Load: Pass the current-carrying wire through the IP+ and IP- terminals.
+Ensure the current flows in the correct direction as indicated on the sensor.

-3. Output Signal: The VIOUT pin provides an analog voltage proportional to the current.
-At 0A, the output voltage is approximately 2.5V (for a 5V supply).
-The voltage increases or decreases linearly with the current.
+3. Read the Output: The OUT pin provides an analog voltage proportional to the current.
+At 0A, the output voltage is approximately Vcc/2 (2.5V for a 5V supply).
+The voltage increases or decreases based on the current direction.

 Important Considerations